 Helping a loved one in need through a Special Needs Trust can expand the range of assets a beneficiary has access to and allow them to receive a settlement or estate distribution in Trust without jeopardizing their Medicaid, SSI, or Social Security.
 A Coeur d’Alene Special Needs Trust attorney at Evergreen Elder Law can help you get started setting up a Special Needs Trust today.

-The Most Common Reasons People Create a Special Needs Trust:
+Top Reasons People Create a Special Needs Trust

-- To hold assets such as a personal injury settlement or inheritance awarded to a disabled person already receiving benefits (such as social security disability or Supplemental Security Insurance)
+- To hold assets such as an inheritance or a personal injury settlement that may have been awarded to a person on disability.

 Frequently Asked Questions About Special Needs Planning